April O'Neil: Teenage Mutant Ninja Turtles (2012 series)

 Mae Whitman voices April O'Neil in the 2012 animated series.
 Her shoulder-length bright red hair with flowy bangs is tied with a white ponytail holder which becomes undone, at times, if she is under great stress or rage.
 Unlike her previous counterparts, she is a 16-year-old teenage girl and possesses exceptionally strong psychic powers, which she eventually learns to develop more and increase drastically throughout the fourth season.
 This is due to her being a half human, half Kraang-mutant as her mother was abducted and experimented on by the Kraang before she was born, including making her immune to mutagen.
 Her inherent psionic abilities are first hinted at in Episode 7, "Monkey Brains", when she had detected that a mutant-monkey was, in fact, a human scientist; merely saying that she "sometimes get a feeling about things", implying that she possesses extrasensory abilities as well.
 It even enabled her to hear far off sounds that Splinter, with his superhuman hearing, could not.
+On a personal level, while she still has potential for a relationship with Casey Jones, she has a more long-standing potential relationship with Donatello, who developed a crush on her as soon as he saw her shortly before the Krang first attempted to abduct April as part of their experiments.